When Should You Have an MRI for Your Back Pain?

 Skeptics also worry that MRIs can put a patient on a slippery path to the surgical ward.
 "It's been well known since soon after MRIs came out that there's a lot of 'normal abnormals,'" says Bradley Rosen, DO, an osteopathic physician and physical medicine and rehabilitation specialist based in Germantown, Md.
 (Osteopathic physicians focus on the treatment of the musculoskeletal system.)
 "It may be a knock against surgeons, but these abnormal MRIs can give them something to operate onand that's how they make their money."

 The better option for a patient presenting with new back pain?
-Basic, less sexy solutions, such as exercise, over-the-counter painkillers, and time.
+Basic, less sexy solutions, such as exercise, INVALID ARTICLE ID, and time.
 Most low back pain problems will clear up with basic treament in four to six weeks, rendering an early MRI, CT scan, or X-ray unnecessary.

 Of course, some problems don't resolve.
 Roger Chou, MD, associate professor at Oregon Health & Science University, says "the exception is when you have a pinched nervewhen you have sciatica or spinal stenosis, which is the narrowing of the spine canal," says Chou.
 "If you aren't getting better for four to six weeks and the symptoms are pretty severe, it may be reasonable to get an MRI."
 Dr. Chou also points out that a physician may order an MRI when there are "symptoms of a serious underlying condition" such as cancer or infection.